sailpoint-oss/developer.sailpoint.com/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
 about: Create a report to help us improve.
-title: "[Bug] Your Bug Report Here"
+title: '[Bug] Your Bug Report Here'
-labels: ""
+labels: ''
-assignees: ""
+assignees: ''
 ---

 **Describe the bug** A clear and concise description of what the bug is.